L-Lisa/Movies2020/README.md

-# React.js template
+# React.js Project

-This template has been generated using `create-react-app`, then cleaned up a little.

-Add components in the `src` folder and use them in `src/app.js` to get started.
+This is a simple movie search site, enter the name of your favourite series.

 ## Features

-* Styled components
+- Styled components
-* React router
+- React router
-* React hooks
+- React hooks
-* Eslint
+- Eslint